Submitting a planning application

 All applications can be viewed and tracked within the planning register.
 After expiry of the consultation period, the case officer will complete a full assessment of the proposed development and agree the appropriate decision level for the application.
-Planning applications have to be decided in line with the council’s development plan – unless there is a very good reason not to do so.
+Planning applications have to be decided in line with the council’s development plan - unless there's a very good reason not to do so.

-Planning decisions on householder and other minor applications are usually completed within 8 weeks.
+Planning decisions on householders and other minor applications are usually completed within 8 weeks.
 Major applications take up to 13 weeks or longer (through a formal planning performance agreement with the applicant) to decide.

 Decisions on planning applications are made either under delegated powers or by the planning committee or sub-committee made up of elected members (councillors) depending on the size of the development or a 'call-in' from members.
 These meetings are open to the general public.
 The applicant and a representative of objectors and supporters are allowed to address the meetings.
 Councillors will discuss then vote to grant or refuse planning permission.
-For more information about how a decision is made at Planning Committee, please see this extract of the council’s constitution.
+For more information about how a decision is made at Planning Committee, see this extract of the council’s constitution.

 Matters reserved for decision making by the planning committee and planning sub-committee are specified on pages 43 and 45 of the Southwark constitution respectively.
 The constitution was published in May 2012.